Vishalghyv/Cold-Website/Description.md

 ---
 ## Projects and Progress

-The [ Our Projects](https://github.com/CoLDorg) button is a link to the club's github repository and will contain everything thats been done by the club thus far.
+The [ Our Projects](https://github.com/CoLDorg) button is a link to the club's GitHub repository and will contain everything thats been done by the club thus far.
 It will contain information about events, current projects etc.

 ---
 ## Services